 Check out these five amazing reasons you should enjoy your dream safari in Botswana!

 1. If you are an elephant lover, you will not be disappointed in Botswana!
 This beautiful country is home to Africa’s highest concentration of elephants!
 Sure, you can see elephants in many African countries, but Botswana is special for the sheer number of them.
-There are estimated to be over 130,000 elephants in Botswana, although it is hard to get exact numbers as the ones who make their homes near borders, roam freely between countries.
+There are estimated to be over 130,000 elephants in Botswana, although it is hard to get exact numbers like the ones who make their homes near borders, roam freely between countries.

 2. If you are truly interested in the well-being of our earth, the land and the animals that you are dreaming of visiting, Botswana is top of class when it comes to conservation and anti-poaching measures.
-They take poaching so seriously that they have a ‘shoot-to-kill’ law that allows rangers to literally shoot to kill anyone, unauthorized, who makes their way into reserves, parks or protected areas after dark.
+They take poaching so seriously that they have a shoot-to-kill law that allows rangers to literally shoot to kill anyone, unauthorized, who makes their way into reserves, parks or protected areas after dark.
 For this reason, all game drives close down at dusk and boats stop traversing the waters of the Chobe River and the Delta.

 Not to worry, you are perfectly safe at your camp.
 Poachers are doing their best to avoid people so they make their way to the deepest parts of the bush.
 The roadways, waterways and bush are highly patrolled by skilled rangers and anti-poaching units to protect wildlife in general, but most specifically Elephants, Rhinos and Pangolins.

-3. If you are a photographer or birder, you’ll be particularly taken with the colorful sights and sounds of Botswana!
+3. If you are a photographer or birder, you’ll be particularly taken with the colourful sights and sounds of Botswana!
 Home to over 595 species of birds, you’ll just have to look a different direction to find something new.
 Your safari guides are adept at deciphering and sometimes even mocking, bird-calls, almost as if they were part bird themselves!

 4. One of Africa’s Seven Wonders, the Okavango Delta is truly spectacular.
 In the middle of the Kalahari desert, each year the inundation arrives and the plains fill to the brim with water.
 This begins most years, in March and continues to swell until August, before receding.